Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/result.md

 Second Position: a1i3ns

-Third Position: Falcon coders and She-Coders
+Third Position: Falcon coders and She-Coders <q>The prize money will be distributed equally between third position</q>

 PS: Teams Leaders are requested to send thier Bank Account Details at cc@gndec.ac.in